1coderookie/Kobra2MaxInsights/docs/hardware/axes.md

 ### Z-Axis Motor
 The motors of the z-axis are 42-34 Nema 17 stepper motors with a 5mm motor shaft.
 It seems to be a regular 1.8° stepper, which means the shaft turns 1.8° at each steps, and therefore it's doing 200 steps for one full 360° rotation.
+Both motors are connected to the same stepper driver at the mainboard, so they're *not* being driven independently.

 The following picture shows both motors at the z-frame in the left and right side of the bed.
 ![Dual z motors](../assets/images/axes_K2Plus_dual-z-motors_web.jpg)